- CUSD High School Course Catalog

 - Clearing House Approves High Schools' core courses annually

-- Clearing House Determines if you can practice, play or receive athletic scholarship
+- Clearing House Determines if you can practice, play or receive an athletic scholarship

 - Clearing House Determines amateur status